LuanaVieira95/LuanaVieira95/README.md

 - 🌱 I’m currently learning R, Python, Ruby on Rails and Data Science.
 - 👯 I’m looking to collaborate on any open source project.
 - 🤔 I’m looking for help with algorithms and clean code.
 - 💬 Ask me about the universe!
-Answer will be always 42!
+The answer will be always 42!
 - ⚡ Fun fact: I got legend in Hearthstone.

 ######  _"We're made of star stuff.
 We are a way of cosmos to know itself"-Carl Sagan_